 Grewal v.
 Safari Motor Homes

-Purchasing an oceanfront or bay front property requires a thorough understanding of a complex array of laws, ambulatory boundary issues, and permitting history.
-In most cases, the information needed to make an informed purchase decision is well beyond the grasp of the typical purchaser (not to mention most real estate agents and lawyers).
-As an oceanfront owner and licensed real estate broker himself, no one knows the complex set of rules and regulations better than Jon Corn and JCL’s other legal professionals.
-When considering a multi-million dollar oceanfront property, you cannot be too careful.
-If you are selling, JCL’s attorneys can also help you craft the extremely thorough and far-reaching disclosures required by law so you can avoid legal problems down the road.
+Purchasing an oceanfront or bayfront property requires a thorough understanding of a complex array of laws, ambulatory boundary issues, and permitting history.
+In most cases, the information needed to make an informed purchase decision is well beyond the grasp of the typical purchaser (and most real estate agents and lawyers).
+No one knows the complex set of rules and regulations that apply to coastal properties better than AAC's legal professionals.
+When considering the purchase of a multi-million dollar property in the coastal zone, you cannot be too careful.
+And if you are selling, AAC's attorneys can also help you craft the extremely thorough and far-reaching disclosures required by law so you can avoid legal problems down the road.

 Do not buy anything on the oceanfront without talking to Jon Corn first.